zlaval/ELTE_Prog/algo1/Readme.md

 **CLion Project**

-- Every code contains only materials that was presented before the code was made
+- Every code contains materials that was presented on the class before the code was made
 - Some code may not works properly
-- Not refactored, lot of code are dirty
+- Not refactored, lot of codes are dirty